AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 >`$removeparam` and `$queryprune` are completely interchangeable and are aliases to each other.

 Rules with `$removeparam` modifier are intended to to strip query parameters from pages’ URLs.
-Please note, that such rules are only applied to `GET`, `HEAD`, and `OPTIONS` requests.
+Please note that such rules are only applied to `GET`, `HEAD`, and `OPTIONS` requests.

 ##### Syntax